Virginia Mayo: Stardom

 Mayo's first starring role came in 1944 opposite comedian Bob Hope in The Princess and the Pirate (1944), a spoof of pirate movies made by Goldwyn.
 It earned over $3 million at the box office.
 Goldwyn then made her Danny Kaye's leading lady for the musicals Wonder Man (1945) and The Kid from Brooklyn (1946), both very popular.

 Going against the previous stereotype, Mayo accepted the supporting role of unsympathetic gold digger Marie Derry in William Wyler's drama The Best Years of Our Lives (1946) for Goldwyn.
 Her performance drew favorable reviews from critics.
-The film also became the highest-grossing film in the US since Gone with the Wind.
+The film also became the highest-grossing film in the U.S. since Gone with the Wind.
 At the zenith of her career, Mayo was seen as the quintessential voluptuous Hollywood beauty.
 She was said to "look like a pinup painting come to life."
 In a film review in The New York Times, critic Bosley Crowther wrote of Mayo, "As a comedy actress, [she] is no better than a rather weak script.
 But as a model for bathing apparel—well, do you or do you not like bathing suits?"
 According to widely published reports from the late 1940s, the Sultan of Morocco declared her beauty to be "tangible proof of the existence of God."

 Eagle-Lion Films borrowed her to play the lead in Out of the Blue (1947), a comedy with George Brent.

 Mayo was reunited with Kaye in The Secret Life of Walter Mitty (1947), another big success, and A Song Is Born (1948), a box-office disappointment.
 In between, Warner Bros. borrowed her for the lead in a film noir, Smart Girls Don't Talk (1948).